secretfader/www/content/blog/2019/in-review/index.md

 +++
 authors = ["Nicholas Young"]
-categories = ["Journal", "Event Planning", "Media Production", "Cycling", "Amputation", "Prosthetics", "Year in Review"] date = 2019-12-31T00:00:00.000Z draft = false layout = "post" title = "2019 in Review" slug = "in-review" summary = "Celebrating what I've accomplished over the last twelve months, and preparing for new challenges." illustrationDescription = "A small foot-and-cycling bridge along the Bear Creek Trail passes over Bear Creek (and a Beaver dam) in Lakewood, Colorado."
+categories = ["Journal", "Event Planning", "Media Production", "Cycling", "Amputation", "Prosthetics", "Year in Review"] date = "2019-12-31T00:00:00Z" draft = false illustrationDescription = "A small foot-and-cycling bridge along the Bear Creek Trail passes over Bear Creek (and a Beaver dam) in Lakewood, Colorado." layout = "post" slug = "in-review" summary = "Celebrating what I've accomplished over the last twelve months, and preparing for new challenges." title = "2019 in Review"

 +++
 Even though I recently [penned several ambigously positive entries about healthcare issues](/blog/category/ehlers-danlos-syndrome/), 2019 was honestly a successful year.
 In reality, much of what I've done this past year was offline and has failed to appear in this journal, until now.